-Setting off from Dover, the two-day journey will cover a total distance of 250km.
+Setting off from Dover, the three-day journey will cover a total distance of 280km.

 We'll passing through the historic Somme region of France before finishing at the iconic Menin Gate in Ypres.
 We'll be joined by historian Dan Hill who will share historical information with us at each site we visit.